A Bayesian Take on Gaussian Process Networks

 \subsection{Choice of Priors}

-Different choices of kernel for the GP prior result in different behaviours of the conditional expectation $f$ in equation (\ref{gpn.model}) of a variable $X$ given its parents $\textrm{Pa}_X$.
+Different choices of kernels for the GP prior result in different behaviours of the conditional expectation $f$ in equation (\ref{gpn.model}) of a variable $X$ given its parents $\textrm{Pa}_X$.
 A simple model employs an additive kernel

 which corresponds to modeling each variable $X$ as a sum of the individual contributions of each of its parents.
 The additive model serves to reduce the computational burden of calculating the scores by keeping the number of parameters as small as possible while preserving non-linearity in the model.
-Our approach can however easily accommodate more complex relationships at a higher computational cost, such as an additive kernel with all first-order interactions \citep{additiveGPs}:
+The approach can however easily accommodate more complex relationships at a higher computational cost, such as an additive kernel with all first-order interactions \citep{additiveGPs}:

 For each parent $Z \equiv ({\textrm{Pa}_X})_i$ we used a squared exponential kernel function $k_{\theta_i}(z,z') = \textrm{exp}\left(-\frac{||z-z'||^2}{2\theta_i^2}\right)$, with each $\theta_i$ measuring the degree of non-linearity along the $Z$-th dimension.
 The kernel function has unit variance since the data are always normalized in the structure learning process.
-We assign the following independent prior distributions to the hyperparameter set $\Theta = \{\mu, \sigma, \theta_i:i \in 1,..., |\textrm{Pa}_X|\}$ of the GPN model (\ref{gpn.model}):
+We assign the following independent prior distributions to the hyperparameter set $\Theta = \{\mu, \sigma, \theta_i:i \in 1,...\,, |\textrm{Pa}_X|\}$ of the GPN model (\ref{gpn.model}):

 The inverse-gamma priors for each lengthscale $\theta_i$ and the noise variance suppress values near zero, which in either case would result in overfitting and degenerate behaviour of samples of $f$ \citep{Gramacy2008}.
 The additional parameters $\tau_1$ and $\tau_2$ of the kernel function (\ref{intkernel}) were assigned independent $\textrm{IG}(1,1)$ priors.